verilator/verilator/docs/guide/simulating.rst

 profiling data to replace the estimates and better optimize these decisions.

-To use Thread PGO, Verilate the model with the :vlopt:`--prof-threads` option.
+To use Thread PGO, Verilate the model with the :vlopt:`--prof-pgo` option.
+This will code to the verilated model to save profiling data for profile-guided optimization.

 Run the model executable.
 When the executable exits, it will create a profile.vlt file.

-Rerun Verilator, optionally omitting the :vlopt:`--prof-threads` option, and adding the profile.vlt generated earlier to the command line.
+Rerun Verilator, optionally omitting the :vlopt:`--prof-pgo` option, and adding the profile.vlt generated earlier to the command line.

 Note there is no Verilator equivalent to GCC's --fprofile-use.
 Verilator's